nahSystemu/AeroSpace/legal/README.md

 # LICENSE

-The AeroSpace itself is licensed under MIT.
+The HyprSpace itself is licensed under MIT.
 See [LICENSE](./LICENSE.txt) for the full license text.

 ## Bundled dependencies and materials

-AeroSpace bundles the following dependencies and uses the following materials:
+HyprSpace bundles the following dependencies and uses the following materials:

 **BlueSocket**.
 [BlueSocket GitHub link](https://github.com/Kitura/BlueSocket).